Njikoka

 Njikoka is a Local Government Area in Anambra State, south-east Nigeria.
 Towns that make up the local government include Abagana, Abba, Enugwu-Agidi, Enugwu-ukwu, Nawfia and Nimo, with Abagana being its headquarters.
 Njikoka falls under the Anambra North senatorial district in Anambra State.
 As at the 2006 census, this LGA has a total population of 148,394 people.

 Geography

 The local government region of Njikoka has an average temperature of approximately 26 C and an average humidity level of about 71 percent.
 The local government region contains numerous rivers and tributaries, and it receives an estimated 2600 mm of precipitation annually.

 Economy

 A number of markets, including the Enugwu-Agidi International Timber Market, are held in the Njikoka LGA, which has a thriving commerce industry.
 Rice, yams, cocoyams, and cassava are just a few of the numerous crops that are grown in the region.
 Additionally, the Njikoka LGA is home to a number of hotels, banks, businesses, and recreational areas that support the local economy.

-Schools

-Here is the list of secondary schools in Njikoka Local Government Area: